melbournebioinformatics/MelBioInf_docs/docs/tutorials/Genome_browsers/GenomeBrowsers_Intro.md

         * A_23_P216779 returns 2 hits for different chromosomes.
 One of these has 100% homology over the whole 60 base sequence, the other has 87% homology over a 24 base region.
     * Copy and paste the probe name to use as the label for the **'Custom track name'** and **'Custom track description'** and click on <ss>Build a custom track with these results</ss>.
 It's not necessary to build a custom track, you could simply click on the <ss>browser</ss> link to view the results, but creating a 'custom track' from the blat result enables you to give it a unique name.
 This is important if you are doing multiple blat searches as you wont be able to tell which one is which.
     * Select <ss>browser</ss> option for the hit with the highest homology to view the result.
 Observe which region of the NTRK2 gene this probe will target.
 Zoom out for context.
+    * Note that a new 'Blue bar' heading has appeared for your custom tracks.
     * Repeat for the other probe sequence.

-2. **Use the 'highlight' tool to keep track of region of interest in the Genome view** It is easy to loose track of a region you are investigating when navigating around the genome in a browser.
+2. **Use the 'highlight' tool to keep track of region of interest in the Genome view.** It is easy to loose track of a region you are investigating when navigating around the genome in a browser.
 So we are going to highlight each region of probe homology within the NTRK2 gene, using a different colour for each probe.
 Highlight is also useful if you have lots of different tracks loaded and you want to check that a feature on one track lines up with another.
     * Using your mouse select in the position track at the top to activate 'Drag-and-select'.
 Select only the region of homology for each probe within the NTRK2 gene and use a different highlight for each region.
 Then zoom out to view the whole gene again.

     !!! question "Do the probes detect coding regions of the NTRK2 gene?"